n4bb12/movie-remote-control/README.md

 </h1>

 <p align="center">
-  Use your phone as a remote control for watching movies
+  Watch movies using your phone as a remote control
 </p>

 <p align="center">